 All the Greenwich residents I have met have been friendly and nice.
 They are always happy to help with advice and give pointers as to what to do or where to go.
 I haven’t had any negative experience at all.

-What are your favorite restaurants in Greenwich or in the area?
+What are your favorite restaurants in Greenwich?

-What are your go-to places in Greenwich or in the area?
+What are your go-to places in Greenwich?

 We are not members of any country club as yet but maybe we will join in the future.